22 Apr 2025

 Example - univariate state-space models

 Random walk with drift.
-How does covariate affect the drift term?
+How do the covariates affect the drift term?

 Example.
 You have tag data on movement of animals in the ocean.
-How does water temperature affect the speed (jump length) of the movement.
+How does water temperature and current affect the speed of the movement.

 Example - univariate state-space models